-At Sandringham, we strive for every student to be involved in extra curricular activities and there is a rich offer for students at all key stages.
-The specific offer is available on the school website.
+At Sandringham, we strive for every student to be involved in extra-curricular activities and there is a rich offer for students at all key stages.
+The specific offer is available on SOCs via the school website.
 Participation is monitored to enable review of the effectiveness of the provision.

-As Sandringham, we have developed a super curriculum for each taught subject.
+At Sandringham, we have a dedicated Super Curriculum website for each taught subject.
 This comprises activities that students can undertake to take their learning further and beyond the taught curriculum.
-Each subject's super curriculum is available on each subject page on the school website.